matyszewski/gothicTogether_nauka/README.md

 # gothicTogether_nauka
-First time using Github, git and Java Script
+First time using Github, Git and Java Script